How to Apply to the PhD in Health Information Science Program

 How to apply

-The online application should be submitted at least two weeks prior to the application deadline to allow for the electronic collection of letters of recommendation.
+We recommend that the online application be submitted at least two weeks prior to the application deadline to allow for the electronic collection of letters of recommendation.

 Only a very small number of spaces will be available for highly competitive international applicants to FIMS thesis programs.
 Please consider this before completing your application and paying your fee.